 By convention, a full stop is never used at the end of a clue.
 Otherwise the punctuation in a clue, whilst it may be tuned to support the surface reading, must not itself mislead the solver when it comes to the cryptic reading.
 The clue "Male guards, one leading (4)" for MAIN (MAN around I) is unfair because the cryptic reading requires 'male guards one', but the comma rules out this interpretation.

 When it comes to groups of words in wordplays which are there simply to provide a series of letters, punctuation is essentially ignored.
-So the comma in the 'hidden' clue "Man tucked into peach, apple (4)" is fine, as is "Man - old - crunched nut (6)" for ALMOND (anagram of MAN OLD); the punctuation in the latter clue is geared more to the surface reading than the cryptic one, but it doesn't mislead.
-Where a comma separates words which make up anagram fodder, a singular verb cannot be used as an anagram indictor, so the clue "" for x is ok, but "" is not.
+So the comma in the 'hidden' clue "Man tucked into peach, apple (4)" for CHAP is fine, as is "Man - old - crunched nut (6)" for ALMOND (anagram of MAN OLD); the punctuation in the latter clue is geared more to the surface reading than the cryptic one, but it doesn't unfairly mislead.
+Note that where a comma separates words which are part of a single wordplay element, such as the fodder for an anagram, that element cannot govern a single verb. hence "Man, old, cracks nut (6)" is not valid for ALMOND, but "Old man cracks nut" is, while "Men, old, crack stone table (6)" is fine for DOLMEN, but "Old men crack stone table" is not.

 Question marks